marcelchastain/django-resto/README.md

 5. Make sure you have configured `MEDIA_ROOT` and `MEDIA_URL`.

-6. Set up WebDAV on your media servers.
+6. Set up your media servers to enable file uploads.

-## SETTING UP WEBDAV ON THE MEDIA SERVERS
+## CONFIGURING THE MEDIA SERVERS

+The backend uses HTTP to transfer files to media servers.
+The HTTP server must support the PUT and DELETE methods according to RFC 2616.

+In practice, these methods are often provided by an external module that implements WebDAV (RFC 2518).
+Unfortunately, WebDAV adds the concept of "collections" and changes the specification of the PUT methods, making it necessary to create a collection with MKCOL before creating a resource with PUT inside.
+Currently, `django_dust` requires a server that just implements HTTP/1.1 (RFC 2616).

-The backend uses WebDAV to transfer files to media servers.
-It requires that those servers support the PUT and DELETE (TODO: and MKCOL?).
-Despite of them being part of HTTP itself they are traditionally implemented by external modules supporting WebDAV.
-Hence make sure that  web servers have this module enabled.
-For security reasons it's critical to enable it only for internal IPs to prevent external users from being able to write and delete server files.
+For security reasons it's critical to enable file uploads only from trusted IPs to prevent external users from writing or deleting files.

 An example of lighttpd config: